memphis-cs/skills-test-comp-4081-2020-01spring/README.md

 1. Stop your screen-capture recording such that a video file containing the recording is now created.

 1. Upload your video recording to the [eCourseware](https://elearn.memphis.edu/) dropbox labeled `comp4081-s01 video only`.
+Click the "`Record Video`" link to upload your video.

     A 15-minute grace period is given beyond the end of the test time for the submission of your video.